-When one considers the compelling evidence that demonstrates the potential for music to support social, emotional, physical and cognitive well-being (Cohen et al., 2006; Creech et al., in press), there is a clear rationale for research that contributes to our knowledge with regard to the specific uses of time and interpersonal processes in music-making with older people.
-This article presents an analysis of recorded observations of older people making music in community settings.
-The approximation is reported here formed one part of a larger project (Hallam, Creech, Gaunt, Pincas, McDeen, et al., 2011) that investigated the social, emotional and cognitive benefits of participation in musical activities, amongst older people.
-Overall, Hallam, Creech, Gaunt, Pincas, McQueen et al. (2011) reported that older people who participated in community music activities felt that they had greater control over their lives, had more pleasure and felt more cared for than those who did not have access to musical activities.
-The specific nature of the wider benefits of these observed musical activities have been reported elsewhere (Creech et al., 2013; Hallam, Creech, Gaunt, Pincas, McQueen, et al., 2011; Hallam, Creech, Varvarigou,

-McQueen, in-press: Hallam, Creech, Varvarigou, McQueen, & Gaunt, 2012; Varvarigou et al., 2012).
-This article focuses on the processes that were observed in the music-making, paying particular attention to facilitator style, interpersonal behaviour and organisational structure.
+When one considers the compelling evidence that demonstrates the potential for music to support social, emotional, physical and cognitive well-being (Cohen et al., 2006; Creech et al., submitted), there is a clear rationale for research that contributes to our knowledge with regard to the specific uses of time and interpersonal processes in music-making with older people.
+This paper presents an analysis of recorded observations of older people making music in community settings.
+The analysis reported here formed one part of a larger project (Hallam et al., 2011) that investigated the social, emotional and cognitive benefits of participation in musical activities, amongst older people.
+Overall, Hallam et al. (2011) reported that older people who participated in community music activities felt that they had greater control over their lives, had more pleasure and felt more cared for than those who did not have access to musical activities.
+The specific nature of the wider benefits of these observed musical activities have been reported elsewhere (Hallam et al., submitted; Varvarigou et al., in press; Creech et al., submitted; Hallam et al., 2011).
+This paper focuses on the processes that were observed in the music-making, paying particular attention to facilitator style, interpersonal behaviour and organisational structure.
 The key questions that are addressed are a) what do facilitators do in practice, as leaders of music-making with older people, and b) does this differ in any substantive way from teaching styles and use of time with younger participants, that has been reported in previous research concerned with the use of time amongst directors of musical activities?